A game about hunting for treasure in the style of Tomb Raider, Uncharted, The Mummy, and National Treasure.

 You can spend a composure at any time to have small weapons or tools hidden on your person.

-When you have used all of your composure, you cannot make any moves until you are captured by an opposing faction.
+When you've used all of your composure, you cannot resist any consequences and roll zero dice for all your actions until you are captured by an opposing faction.

 Gain one point in Running Away.